 Unfortunately, once you have the herpes virus in your system, it’s with you for life.
-The good news is that most of the time you won’t have any symptoms (if you have any ever).
-The better news is that there are a number of things you can do to manage the sores when they arise, and even to minimize them.
+The good thing is that most of the time you won’t have any symptoms (if you have any ever).
+What's better is that there are a number of things you can do to manage the sores when they arise, and even to minimize them.

 There are a number of ointments available over the counter that can shorten the length of an outbreak, and you can also get creams to minimize any pain you may be feeling when you get a blister.

 There’s less research on these, but many people swear by some alternative medicine options.
 These include the amino acid lysine, propolis (a synthetic beeswax), and a cream of rhubarb and sage (which sounds kind of like a great savory dish, am I right?).
 Vitamin C, bioflavonoids, and zinc can shorten the healing process, and Vitamin E can minimize nerve pain (remember that cold sores are actually a nerve infection).

 One of the triggers for recurrence is sun exposure, so rock that chapstick — and make sure it has sunscreen in it.